Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature

-\paragraph{Additional data.} We report additional data for the number of convection cells, or number of stripes $\mathcal N$, obtained with temperature profiles of the form Eq.~\eqref{eq: x temperature profile} that intersect the critical temperature, such that only part of the system is subcritical.
+We report additional data for the number of convection cells, or number of stripes $\mathcal N$, obtained with temperature profiles of the form Eq.~\eqref{eq: x temperature profile} that intersect the critical temperature, such that only part of the system is subcritical.
 We fix $T_{\mathrm{mean}}=0.2$.
-As for Fig.~\ref{fig: number of stripes} in the main text, we simulate systems with aspect ratio $L_y/L_x = 6$, for $50 \le L_x \le 200$, to mitigate the threshold effect arising form the number of stripes being an integer, and the values for the average number of stripes are shown in the upper panel of Fig.~\ref{fig: number of stripes, beyond critical} are obtained by dividing the measured stripe counts by~3 for consistency.
+As for Fig.~\ref{fig: number of stripes} in the main text, we simulate systems with aspect ratio $L_y/L_x = 6$, for $50 \le L_x \le 200$, to mitigate the threshold effect arising form the number of stripes being an integer, and the values for the average number of stripes reported in Fig.~\ref{fig: number of stripes, beyond critical} are obtained by dividing the measured stripe counts by~3 for consistency.
 The curve for $T_{\mathrm{amp}}=0.15$ closely matches that obtained in the main text for $T_{\mathrm{mean}}=0.42$ and $T_{\mathrm{amp}}=0.12$, indicating good consistency between the two datasets.
 As expected, the number of stripes increases further with increasing temperature gradient.
 We observe a downward bending of the curves $T_{\mathrm{amp}}=0.2$ and $T_{\mathrm{amp}}=0.25$, suggesting that the asymptotic scaling regime may not yet be reached.

-We observe a downward bending of the curves, suggesting that the asymptotic scaling regime may not yet be reached.
-This behavior may also be influenced by the threshold effect discussed in the main text, which is enhanced here due to the smaller aspect ratio $L_y/L_x=2$ (compared to $L_y/L_x=6$ used in the main text to suppress this effect).
-To assess this contribution, we also compute the most probable (favorite) number of stripes, instead of the average, shown in the lower panel of Fig.~\ref{fig: number of stripes, beyond critical}.
-The resulting trends indicate that part of the curvature observed in the averaged data can probably be attributed to this effect.

-The preferred number of stripes is determined as follows.
-For each realization, 100 configurations equally spaced in time are sampled, and only the last 25 are retained.
-For each of these configurations, the number of stripes is computed, and the most frequently occurring value is selected.
-In practice, this dominant value is very well defined; deviations occur only occasionally due to short-lived bridges forming between nearby stripes, which temporarily changes the stripe count.
-This procedure is then repeated over 120 realizations, and the most frequent value among these dominant counts is reported in the figure.